 Provincial and Territorial Energy Profiles

 Canada is rich in energy supply.
 From the hydroelectric reservoirs of British Columbia, Manitoba, Ontario, and Quebec to the hydrocarbon resources of western Canada and offshore East Coast.
 From the uranium deposits in northern Saskatchewan to the abundant wind and solar potential across the country.
-This wealth of resources ranks Canada as the fifth largest natural gas producer, sixth largest crude oil producer, second largest hydro producer and sixth for share of renewable electricity generation.
+This wealth of resources ranks Canada as the fourth largest natural gas producer, fourth largest crude oil producer, second largest hydro producer and seventh for share of renewable electricity generation.

 How Canadians use energy varies as much as how Canadians produce it.
 Refined petroleum products (RPPs), such as gasoline, diesel, and heating oil, are the largest form of energy consumed by Canadians.
 After RPPs, however, the types and quantities of fuels consumed vary greatly.
 Hydro-rich jurisdictions generally use more electricity, while jurisdictions with broad natural gas distribution networks use more natural gas than those with limited or no natural gas distribution networks.